 Learn our story, from the beginning and into the future.

-Ever since we opened our gates change to doors we have approached life (and death) differently.
+Ever since we opened our gates change to doors we have approached life and death differently.
 While some just see the end of a loved one's life as a time for grief and mourning, we prefer to think of it as a time for reflection, appreciation and even celebration.
 This is evident in everything we do, from the way we conduct our services to the amenities we choose to offer.
-We are not a burial ground (change to just a funeral home).
+We are not just a funeral home.
 We are a close knit community dedicated to honoring, sharing and preserving the amazing and inspirational stories that are life.

 We've learned a lot over many years.
 Like how to present options without overwhelming.
 And how to meet the needs of many caring parties.
-People come to us in difficult times, and we respond (add with) kindness, calmness and expertise.
+People come to us in difficult times, and we respond with kindness, calmness and expertise.

 In a nutshell?
 Experience, professionalism, compassion, and empathy.